SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: advance the cursor by stepping over an unprocessed item.
 - Response payload: data for the command that was run, if any (as either `null` or an instance of the `CommandData` object).
 - Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

-### `text_query`

-- Description: runs the given query at the cursor, not updating the state.
-- Arguments (in order, or named):
-  - text: text of the query (as a string).
-  - index: feedback item index for the result (as an integer).
-- Response payload: query's result, as taken from the "info"  "notice" feedback at the given index (as a string).
-- Error payload: a `null` value.
-- Failure mode: recoverable failure.

-### `text_query_all`

-- Description: runs the given query at the cursor, not updating the state.
-- Arguments (in order, or named):
-  - text: text of the query (as a string).
-  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
-- Response payload: a list where each element is a string.
-- Error payload: a `null` value.
-- Failure mode: recoverable failure.